sheltermanager/asm3/doc/manual/options.rst

 * Warn when adopting to an owner in the same postcode as the original owner:
   Self explanatory.

+* Warn when adopting an animal with reservations and this person is not one of
+  them: Self explanatory.

 * Warn when creating multiple reservations on the same animal: If set, the system will warn you if you attempt to reserve the same animal to different people.